Sherkaerka/Petes-party/README.md

 ### Content <a name="content"></a>
 The font came from [Google Fonts](https://fonts.google.com/about).
-Fonts were choosen with [Canva](http://www.canva.com) The Slate colour palate was compiled from the logo [Freepik](https://www.freepik.com/).
+Fonts were choosen with [Canva](http://www.canva.com) The colour palate was compiled from the logo [Freepik](https://www.freepik.com/).
 The icons came from [Font Awesome](https://fontawesome.com/).
 [Balsamiq](https://balsamiq.com/) was used to create the wireframes.